ACM40960/project-danielquesada89/README.md

     - [**/train/**](./Models/YOLO-final4/train/): Folder with the output of the training process.
     - [**/test/**](./Models/YOLO-final4/test/): Folder with the output of the test process.
     - [**/test/**](./Models/YOLO-final4/train_final_metrics/): Folder with the output of the metrics of the whole train set for comparing with the test results.
-    - *cost_model.pkl.part-\**: Fragments of the cost_model that the model had to be splitted to be able to uploaded in Github.
-There are to options to obtain the model: by joining all this parts or running the training of the model that it does not take too much time.
+    - *cost_model.pkl.part-\**: Fragments of the cost_model because it had to be splitted for uploading it in Github.
+There are two options to obtain the model: by joining all this parts or running the training of the model that it does not take too much time.
     - [*yolo_model.pt*](./Models/yolo_model.pt): Weights of the final model for detecting car damages.
 - [**/Notebooks/**](./Notebooks/): Jupyter notebooks used for the project.
   - *[0_linux_requirements.ipynb](./Notebooks/0_linux_requirements.ipynb)*: Jupyter notebook for installing the requirements defined for SageMaker Studio.